 - Stealth characteristics

-- Amphibious capabilities
+- Amphibious capabilities over sand, snow and solidsubstrates.

 - Resistant to entanglement in plants or other aquatic debris